kinopio-club/kinopio-client/README.md

 The hello space serves as the entry point and marketing page for new users.
 It's generated within the app from `hello.json`.

-To update it, create the space and export it's json.
-Replace `hello.json` with the exported new json.
+To update it, create the space and export its json.
+Replace the contents of`hello.json` with the new json file.

 ## HTTPS Signing